FDA Issues a Second Draft Guidance on Clinical Decision Support Software

 Regulation of CDS

 Applying the first IMDRF factor, CDS functions are those that are intended to inform clinical management only (F1), i.e., they provide recommendations or information not necessary to patient care decisions.
-As noted above, FDA has no authority to regulate non-device CDS that meet all four criteria of Section 520(o)(1)(E).
+As noted above, CDS that meet all four criteria of Section 520(o)(1)(E), generally, are non-device CDS.
 How FDA regulates device CDS will depend upon the second factor—the patient’s status.
 FDA intends to exercise enforcement discretion for F1/C1 device CDS.
 On the other hand, FDA intends to focus its regulatory oversight on F1/C2 and F1/C3 device CDS.

 Regulation of Non-CDS Devices